-I use the notions of flexibility and transformation to share my vision of a world in constant evolution.
+I use the notions of flexibility and transformation to share my vision of a changing world.

 Successively traps or offering, screens or windows, my structures are never frozen ; they vibrate between light and shadow, they move in the wind, in a succession of contradictory images, which reflect a plural reality.

 DEBORDEMENT, Forêt d'Halatte, november 2015 - "En Contrepoint", Aumont, july 2016

 "En Contrepoint", Aumont, April 2013 - SUITE LUNATIQUE, Château de Villevêque, 2014

 HORS-SERIE, Manoir de Couesme, september 2013 - EQUIVOQUE, Ploumagoar, september 2015

 INTERVALLES, En Contrepoint, Aumont, summer 2011 - Forêt d'Halatte, november 2011

 HORS SERIE, Manoir de Couesme, autumn2013 - IMPROMPTU, Drée, summer 2014